-Of course Jiang Cheng had seen no need for such propriety, Wei Wuxian thought dryly.
+Of course Jiang Cheng had seen no need for such tact, Wei Wuxian thought dryly.
 And he should know better than to pry as well.

 “Well,” he said.
 “I suppose this is one problem we do not need to think about.”

-“Had I been sect leader,” Lan Wangji started.
+“Had I been sect leader,” Lan Wangji replied immediately.

 He paused.
 Wei Wuxian watched him frown at the ground and shift back and forth on his feet almost imperceptibly.

-“Had I been sect leader,” Lan Wangji said.
+“Had I been sect leader,” Lan Wangji repeated.
 “I would have made you the same offer.”